Daniel P Carver

 Committee: Dr Galen Maclaurian, Dr. Peter Athamathem, Dr. Jaun Manuel Torres Rojo

-This work represent a validation of a remote sensing derived global land cover dataset.
-This is done by using a ground verified series of forest inventory sites.
-Through this process I have done extensive research on the development and limitations of remote sensing derive land cover maps, validation methodology for land cover maps, and potential sources of errors in both the imagery and the validation sets.
-Overall it is a very detail examination of how well a landsat product can represent a land cover.
+This work represents a validation of a remote sensing derived global land cover dataset using a ground verified series of forest inventory sites.
+Through this process, I have done extensive research on the development and limitations of remote sensing derive land cover maps, validation methodology for land cover maps, and potential sources of errors in both the imagery and the validation sets.
+Overall it is a very detail examination of how well a Landsat product can represent a land cover.

 Upper Rio Grande Basin

 Worked with Dr. Jared Beeton on a soils based geoarchaeological investigation of 2nd and 3rd order tributaries of the Rio Grande River in the Upper Rio Grande Basin.
-Through this work I have made multiple public presentations, learned and exercised field based scientific research, proposed and was granted funding for 14C dating of soil organic matter.
-Geomorphic landforms were field mapped using GPS, digitized, and expanded on based on the interpretation if high resolution remotely sensed data.
+Through this work, I have made multiple public presentations, learned and exercised field-based scientific research, proposed and obtained funding for 14C dating of soil organic matter.
+Geomorphic landforms were field mapped using GPS, digitized, and expanded on based on the interpretation of high resolution remotely sensed data.

 Mammoth Site Excavation